Published on January 5th, 2023 by Quinn Mohammed

 Another strong growth driver will be the company’s nationwide broadband growth.
-The company’s expanded footprint will cover 50 million households and 14 million businesses by year-end 2025.
+The company’s expanded footprint will cover 50 million households and 14 million businesses by the year-end of 2025.
 Fios also expects to reach 8 million internet subscribers by year-end 2025.

 The MEC & B2B Solution business will continue growing Internet of Things (IoT) revenue as it anticipates annualized double-digit connections growth through 2025.

-And lastly, Value Market, and Network Monetization will make up the rest of the company’s expected growth in the years ahead.
+And lastly, Value Market and Network Monetization will make up the rest of the company’s expected growth in the years ahead.

 Source: Investor Presentation

-Once the company has deleveraged to 2.25 times net unsecured debt to adjusted EBITDA, they will consider share repurchases, which could also produce a minor tailwind to earnings.
+Once the company has deleveraged to 2.25 times net unsecured debt to adjusted EBITDA, it will consider share repurchases, which could also produce a minor tailwind to earnings.

 Competitive Advantages & Recession Performance